-Coach Scalmanini has built the program on the foundation of intelligent, sound motion offense and relentless, suffocating man-to-man defense.
+Scalmanini has built the program on the foundation of intelligent, sound motion offense and relentless, suffocating man-to-man defense.
 The motion offense emphasizes reactionary cutting and reading, allowing players considerable freedom in the half court.
-This offensive philosophy has led the Stags to shoot over 50% in three out of the past four years.
 The tenacious Stag defense relies on man-to-man principles with great importance on help defense.
-Most recently, CMS led the nation in scoring defense in 2018-19, allowing just 60.3 points per game.
+Recently, CMS led the nation in scoring defense in 2018-19, allowing just 60.3 points per game.

-Scalmanini credits the backbone of the program to its players.
-In recent years, he recruited top basketball talent nationwide, from California, Oregon, Washington, Nevada, Arizona, Nebraska, Illinois, New York, Florida and Texas.
+In recent years, Scalmanini recruited top basketball talent nationwide, from California, Oregon, Washington, Nevada, Arizona, Nebraska, Illinois, New York, Florida and Texas.
 He searches for individuals who are both unselfish, passionate players and strong, student leaders.
-Not surprisingly, his recruits have been successful both on and off the court, as his players have received numerous First Team All-SCIAC awards and landed esteemed internships and careers.
+Not surprisingly, his recruits have been successful both on and off the court, as his players have received numerous first-team All-SCIAC awards and landed esteemed internships and careers.

-Ken Scalmanini, or "Coach Scali" as he is known, lives in Claremont with his wife Jeannie, son Kyle, who is a member of the men's basketball team at Cal State San Marcos, and daughter Emily.
+Scalmanini, or "Coach Scali" as he is known, lives in Claremont with his wife Jeannie, son Kyle, who played collegiate basketball at Westmont and Cal State San Marcos, and daughter Emily.
 He is actively involved in the community as coach of Little League baseball, AYSO soccer, and All-Net middle school basketball.